nigelhorne/Geo-Coder-GooglePlaces/README.md

     You can ask for a character encoding other than utf-8 by setting the _oe_ parameter, but this is not recommended.

-    You can optionally use your Maps Premier Client ID, by passing your client code as the `client` parameter and your private key as the `key` parameter.
+    You can optionally use your Places Premier Client ID, by passing your client code as the `client` parameter and your private key as the `key` parameter.
     The URL signing for Premier Client IDs requires the _Digest::HMAC\_SHA1_ and _MIME::Base64_ modules.
-To test your client, set the environment variables GMAP\_CLIENT and GMAP\_KEY before running 02\_v3\_live.t
+To test your client, set the environment variables GMAP\_CLIENT and GMAP\_KEY before running v3\_live.t

         GMAP_CLIENT=your_id GMAP_KEY='your_key' make test